 After illuminating the obstacles of too many leaders and C-Suite roles, I’m happy to say – there is a solution.
 A skilled, trained, and effective CRO can build consensus and eliminate many of the problems presented, including paring down the number C-Suite employees.

 A CRO is an experienced revenue leader who understands the need for functional alignment and measurable outcomes across all revenue responsibilities in a modern company.
 Revenue functions are no longer compartmentalized by a single department or task.
-Now, marketing, sales, and customers ALL play a role in the production of revenue and account for structure, support systems, resources, and profitability.
+Now, marketing, sales, other intercompany departments, and customers ALL play a role in the production of revenue and account for structure, support systems, resources, and profitability.

 Responsibilities of the Modern CRO